tianshengs/tianshengs.github.io/projects/DarAnalysis.md

 # Hotel distribution and its accessibility to restaurants in Dar es Salaam, Tanzania
 ### Introduction
-**Hamjambo!
-Karibuni Dar es Salaam.**
+**Hamjambo!**
 As the largest city in Tanzania, Dar es Salaam is one of the most dynamic cities in East Africa.
-Although it is not particularly famous for tourism, it still attracts people to the city who either do business here or use it as a jumping board to famous tourist attractions all over the country, such as the Old Town of Zanzibar.
+Although it is not particularly famous for tourism, it still attracts people to the city who either do business here or use it as a jumping board to famous tourist attractions all over the country, such as Mji Mkongwe, or in English, the Stone Town of Zanzibar.
 Therefore, there is some demand for hotels in the city.
 Foreign hotel guests, moreover, who are not especially familiar with the city, are also more likely to eat in restaurants near hotels.
 In this activity, I plan to look at the distribution of hotels in the subwards of Dar es Salaam, and the number of restaurants each hotel is accessible to within 500 meters.
-What are some of the spatial patterns?
+As Dar es Salaam and Tanzania are becoming more popular in the tourism market, understanding the spatial distribution of hotels and their accessibility to restaurants can provide important information about the tourist capacity and more generally, the urban resilience of Dar es Salaam.

 ### Data and Tools
 The data used for this activity are from **OpenStreetMap** and **Resilience Academy**.
 Dar es Salaam is one of the most mapped cities in OpenStreetMap,